Katherine Woodville (actress): Personal life

-Woodville married three times: first to Avengers star Patrick Macnee and then to Jerrold Freedman, an American film and television director and novelist.
+Woodville married three times: first to Avengers actor Patrick Macnee and then to Jerrold Freedman, an American film and television director and novelist.

-Her third marriage was to actor Edward Albert (son of Eddie Albert) from 1978 until his death in 2006.
+Her third marriage was to actor Edward Albert, the son of Eddie Albert from 1978 until his death in 2006.
 The couple had one child, a daughter, singer/songwriter and poet Tai Woodville.

-Death

 Woodville retired from acting in 1979.
 She died of cancer on 5 June 2013 at the age of 75.
-Her ashes were sprinkled off Malibu, California at Point Dume.